 - For tests 6-8, use mocks and stubs.

 What are mocks and stubs?
 When have you used them?

 The Ultimate CFU

-- Can you think of a Black Thursday test you’ve already written that could use mocks and stubs instead?
+- Can you find a Cross Check test you’ve already written that could use mocks and stubs instead?